borispovod/crypti-dapps-docs/README.md

 ## API Reference

-The API used to communicate between a Dapp and the Crypti blockchain can be found [here](http://docs.crypti.me).
+All communications between a dapp and the main Crypti blockchain are achieved via an easy to use API.

+A detailed reference of this API can be found on our [API documentation site](http://docs.crypti.me).

 ## Further Help